hezgitrepo/project1-classicalciphers/README.md

 # project1-classicalciphers
-A program that solves the classical ciphers auto solver
+A program that solves the classical ciphers auto solver.